wiredtiger/testy/README.md

   ```

 ## Using `fab list`
 The list function has three options: distros, snapshot and workloads.
 Up to three options can be given at a time in any order.
-If one option fails, an error message will be printed and the other options will continue to execute.
+If one option fails, an error message is printed and the other options continue to execute.

-- The `list --distros` command lists all available distros where a testy server can be installed through the `fab launch` command.
+- The `list --distros` command lists the available distros where a testy server can be installed through the `fab launch` command.
   ```
   fab list --distros
   ```

-- The `list --snapshots` command lists all available snapshots that can be used through the `fab launch-snapshot` command.
+- The `list --snapshots` command lists the available snapshots that can be used through the `fab launch-snapshot` command.
   ```
   fab list --snapshots
   ```

-- The `fab list --workloads` command lists all available workloads on the testy server, highlighting the current workload selected.
+- The `fab list --workloads` command lists the available workloads on the testy server, highlighting the current workload.
   ```
   fab -H user@hostname list --workloads
   ```